sarthak268/sarthak268.github.io/_pages/bookshelf.md

 <span class="book-entry">15. <a href="https://sarthak268.github.io/bookshelf/space_to_grow/">Space to Grow by Matthew Weinzierl and Brendan Rosseau</a>: how economics shapes the future of the space industry 📈</span>
 <span class="book-entry">16. <span class="highlight-book"><a href="https://sarthak268.github.io/bookshelf/lords_of_cosmos/">Lords of the Cosmos by Arjun Khemani and Logan Chipkin</a></span>: a distillation of Deutsch's ideas from his books and works ✨</span><br>

-## Personal Growth
+## Mindset & Wisdom

 <span class="book-entry">1. <span class="highlight-book">The Almanack of Naval Ravikant</span>: a blueprint for building wealth and finding inner peace 🧠</span>
 <span class="book-entry">2.
+The Anthology of Balaji by Eric Jorgenson: technology, networks, and building the future — a distillation of Balaji's ideas 🌐</span>
+<span class="book-entry">3.
 The Subtle Art of Not Giving a F*ck by Mark Manson: choosing what to care about in a world that demands too much 🎯</span>
-<span class="book-entry">3.
+<span class="book-entry">4.
 The Compound Effect by Darren Hardy: small choices, repeated daily, lead to radical results 📈</span>
-<span class="book-entry">4.
+<span class="book-entry">5.
 Ikigai by Francesc Miralles and Hector Garcia: the Japanese secret to a long and purposeful life 🌸</span>
-<span class="book-entry">5.
+<span class="book-entry">6.
 The Courage to be Disliked by Fumitake Koga and Ichiro Kishimi: freedom begins when you stop seeking approval — a conversational read 🦋</span>
-<span class="book-entry">6.
+<span class="book-entry">7.
 12 Rules for Life by Jordan B. Peterson: stand up straight, tell the truth, and take responsibility 🏛️</span>
-<span class="book-entry">7.
+<span class="book-entry">8.
 Give and Take by Adam Grant: givers vs takers — why generosity wins in the long run 🤝</span>
-<span class="book-entry">8. <a href="https://sarthak268.github.io/bookshelf/winner_effect/">The Winner Effect by Ian Robertson</a>: how winning rewires the brain and breeds more winning 🏆</span>
+<span class="book-entry">9. <a href="https://sarthak268.github.io/bookshelf/winner_effect/">The Winner Effect by Ian Robertson</a>: how winning rewires the brain and breeds more winning 🏆</span>
-<span class="book-entry">9.
+<span class="book-entry">10.
 Principles by Ray Dalio: pain + reflection = progress — Dalio's formula for life and work 📐</span>
-<span class="book-entry">10.
+<span class="book-entry">11.
 The Art of Thinking Clearly by Rolf Dobelli: survivorship bias, sunk cost fallacy, confirmation bias, and 96 other thinking traps 🧠</span><br>

 ## Biographies & Memoirs